iva2k/svelte-blank-20221125/CREATING.md

     ...
 +    vite: () => ({
 +      plugins: [
-+        // copy is needed for vite to work in svelte:dev (especially under "tauri:dev")
++        // copy is needed for vite to work in dev (especially under "tauri:dev")
-+        // All copy commands are duplicated in package.json:scripts.svelte:prebuild, for svelte:dev to work correctly.
++        // All copy commands are duplicated in package.json:scripts.svelte:prebuild, for dev to work correctly.
 +        viteStaticCopy({
 +          targets: assets,
 +          verbose: true